Farouq Brigades: History

 The Farouq Brigades emerged from the central city of Homs just months into the Syrian Civil War.
 Its beginnings are as a subunit of the Khalid ibn al-Walid Brigade, a group of defectors from the Syrian Army that announced its formation in June 2011 and engaged in clashes with members of the Syrian security forces in Homs and Al-Rastan.
 The group started out with 3,000+ fighters.
 During the second half of 2011, Farouq was active in Homs, particularly the Baba Amr neighborhood.
 It was led by a defector, Lieutenant Abdul Razaq Tlass, who was a nephew of the former Syrian Defense Minister Mustafa Tlass.
 The apparent success of Farouq in holding territory in Baba Amr led to the Syrian government escalating their use of force in an offensive in early 2012, causing heavy casualties amongst the rebels and forcing their retreat into the Homs countryside and the towns of Al-Qusayr and Al-Rastan.

 In the following months, Farouq absorbed preexisting rebel units and formed new ones across Syria, from Daraa in the south near the Jordanian border to the Farouq al-Shemal (Northern Farouq) which controlled some of the border posts in the north with Turkey.

 In September 2012, a large number of Islamist rebel brigades, including the Farouq Brigades and the Suquor al-Sham formed the Syrian Islamic Liberation Front, under the leadership of Suquor al-Sham commander Ahmed Abu Issa.
 Abu Issa claimed the new Front had more than 40,000 fighters, and aimed to establish a state with an Islamic reference.
 In May 2013, the BBC gave estimate of 20,000 fighters.
 In November 2013, the SILF was superseded by a new rebel coalition called the Islamic Front; however, Farouq was not a member of this grouping.

 Ideology and funding

-Jeffrey White, a former U.S. defense intelligence officer with the Washington Institute for Near East Policy and Joseph Holliday, a research analyst with the Institute for the Study of War consider the Farouq Brigade to be "moderately Islamist" – that is, neither secular nor Salafis.
-While many of their fighters wear Jihadist-style black headbands and beards, it is unclear how much of this is genuine belief and how much is to secure additional funding from Islamist donors.
+Most fighters from the group were religious and conservative Sunni Muslims who used religious rhetoric and Sunni Islamist discourse.
+Jeffrey White, a former U.S. defense intelligence officer with the Washington Institute for Near East Policy and Joseph Holliday, a research analyst with the Institute for the Study of War "consider the Farouq Brigade "moderately Islamist" – that is, neither secular nor Salafi".
+White also indicated that the perception of their religiosity could be a way to gain money and weapons from Gulf donors, ultimately noting that “no one knows for sure” whether it is genuine.

 Farouq has their own public relations wing which film their battlefield operations and upload them to YouTube and Facebook with their groups logo.
-These clips are used for fundraising from Syrians, donors in Gulf states, western sources and Islamist groups.
+These clips are used for fundraising from Syrians, donors in Gulf states, Western sources and Islamist groups.